 - Foster mutual engagement and utilize the goals of translational research among diverse stakeholders

-- Reflect on three interrelated outcomes level - individual, organizational, and systems
+- Study implementation processes and outcomes on several interrelated levels, including individual, organizational, and systems

 Low Residency Education